ntu-adl-ta/ADL19-HW3/README.md

 Please refer to [OpenAI's page](https://github.com/openai/gym) if you have any problem while installing.

+2019/4/28 update:
+If you encounter `AttributeError: module 'gym.envs.box2d' has no attribute 'LunarLander'`, try to run `$ pip3 install gym[box2d]` again.

 ## How to run :
 training policy gradient:
 * `$ python3 main.py --train_pg`